Elliston

 111

-11Sure they were just clearing costal showers, but you still get wet.
+11Sure they were just clearing coastal showers, but you still get wet.
 I packed up as quick as I could, ducking into the kiosk for tea and toast, vegemite for a change as there was no raisin bread: “We don’t have much call for it around here,” said the owner.

 A cross wind whipped across those treeless paddocks of barley and wheat.
 A sign warned of stock on the road, another name for sheep, who look at me perplexed then run.
-Crows, galahs, fantails and whistlers of a type I haven’t heard previously provided an alternative soundtrack to the wind and whirr of my wheels.
-I enjoyed just riding along on a good surface with no traffic to speak off.
+Crows, galahs, fantails, and whistlers of a type I haven’t heard previously provided an alternative soundtrack to the wind and whirr of my wheels.
+I enjoyed just riding along on a good surface with no traffic to speak of.

 1111I thought of Hero, the Japanese cyclist I met last week, I’m hoping he’s surviving the Nullarbor.